-Working in the city but eager to make the most of the long summer evenings?
-Getting out on the water is a great way to unwind after a long day and there’s no better place for it than Dublin.
+Working in the city but eager to make the most of your weekends?
+Getting out on the water is a great way to unwind after a long week and there’s no better place for it than Dublin.
+So why not go kayaking in Dublin?

 On first impression, Dublin looks like a lot of other capital cities – a bustling epicentre, filled with people rushing about their daily business.
 However, scratch beneath the surface and you will find a host of outdoor activities on offer.
 Kayaking enthusiasts are especially well catered for thanks to an abundance of kayaking spots both along the coast and in the city centre itself.